At a glance…

 The project typically takes place in the morning, from 8am until noon and you will be welcome to continue volunteering in the afternoon.
 All the dogs that are cared for in the shelter are vaccinated.

-The program orientation begins on the 1st and 3rd Monday of each month and volunteers need to arrive in Jamaica on the Sunday before orientation.
+The program orientation begins on the first and third Monday of each month and volunteers need to arrive in Jamaica on the Sunday before orientation.

 After you have registered for the program, please book your flights to arrive at the Sangster International Airport (MBJ) which is the closest airport to the volunteer accommodation.
 Airport pick up is provided on Sundays only.
 Australian travellers do not require a visa to enter Jamaica for a duration of 90 days.